Cyprus: Offshore Legal and Tax Regimes

 Employment and Residence

-Under a law implemented in July 2000, foreigners to Cyprus must either have a five-year work permit or have worked on the island for five years or have a combination of worked time and work permit totalling a minimum of five years before their spouses can join them.
+To acquire property in Cyprus, non-EU foreigners, whether resident or not, require either a temporary or permanent residence permit.
+Under a July 2000 law, foreigners in Cyprus must either have a five-year work permit, have worked on the island for five years or have a combination of worked time and work permit totalling a minimum of five years before their spouses can join them.

-But in November 2000, the Cyprus government introduced new regulations designed to make it easier for some foreigners to have their loved ones live with them.
-However, this solely applies to those EU nationals and non-Cypriots who work in certain sectors which are: offshore workers, reporters, foreign correspondents, accountants with big firms, lecturers, teachers and those who have invested more than CY£100,000 in local businesses.
+However, in November 2000, the Cyprus government introduced new regulations designed to make it easier for some foreigners to have their loved ones live with them.
+However, this only applied to those EU nationals and non-Cypriots who work in certain sectors: offshore workers, reporters, foreign correspondents, accountants with big firms, lecturers, teachers and those who have invested a designated amount in local businesses.